ziutek/mymysql/doc/readme.md

 You can use this package in multithreading enviroment.
 All functions are thread safe.

-If one thread is calling *Query* method, other threads will be blocked if they call *Query*, *Start*, *Execute* or other method which send data to the server, until *Query* return in first thread.
+If one thread is calling *Query* or *Exec* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send data to the server, until *Query*/*Exec* return in first thread.

-If one thread is calling *Start* or *Execute* method, other threads will be blocked if they call *Query*, *Start*, *Execute* or other method which send data to the server,  until all rows will be readed from a connection in first thread.
+If one thread is calling *Start* or *Run* method, other threads will be blocked if they call *Query*, *Start*, *Exec*, *Run* or other method which send data to the server,  until all results and all rows  will be readed from a connection in first thread.

 ## TODO